seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type-with-seeds-file.md

 ![](/images/user-guide/extended-metadata/atrribute_string_type.png)
 {:.screenshot}

+### 2. Text type
-2. **Text type**: the attribute is used for longer, variable-length character fields. (e.g. "The 4th experiment in the batch, it was sampled late, so may not be as accurate" ).
+The attribute is used for longer, variable-length character fields. (e.g. "The 4th experiment in the batch, it was sampled late, so may not be as accurate" ).

 ```
  ExtendedMetadataAttribute.new(title: 'description', required:true, sample_attribute_type: SampleAttributeType.where(title:'Text').first)